 The same issues were faced in the debates about removing mainstem dams in the Penobscot River in Maine, and eventually a consensus emerged there.
 Preservation of power generation (diverted to smaller tributaries) was important to closing the deal, and will likely be important in other cases.
 And although manmade reservoirs have their aficionados, rivers often have more of them — the scores who appreciate the fishing, paddling, and nature watching they provide.
 One study showed large economic benefits from the Edwards Dam removal.

 And what about the nuclear plant, and Baltimore’s emergency water supply?
-The Peach Bottom plant could install water-miserly, closed-cycle cooling towers, and Baltimore could still withdraw water from the
+The Peach Bottom plant could install water-miserly, closed-cycle cooling towers, and Baltimore could still withdraw water from the Susquehanna in an emergency.

 Perhaps hydro companies should not continue to act as gatekeepers for what could be healthy rivers brimming with life.